What is a Food Preparation Worker?

-Food Preparation Worker Job Description Perform a variety of food preparation duties other than cooking, such as preparing cold foods and shellfish, slicing meat, and brewing coffee or tea.
+Food Preparation Worker Example Perform a variety of food preparation duties other than cooking, such as preparing cold foods and shellfish, slicing meat, and brewing coffee or tea.

-When polled, Food Preparation Workers say the following skills are most frequently used in their jobs:
+Food Preparation Workers state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others' actions.